By: Remington Fioraso

 What’s coming up next for you?

-At Canadian Beats we like to ask a few fun questions to help people get to know you better:
+At Canadian Beats we like to throw in a few fun questions to help people get to know you a bit better:

 What was the first CD that you bought?